Get all the latest data for Monterrey?

 What's the vacancy rate for rentals in Monterrey as of 2026?

-As of early 2026, the estimated vacancy rate for long-term rentals in Monterrey is around 6% citywide, indicating solid demand.
+As of 2026, a realistic vacancy rate for well-priced residential rentals in Monterrey is about 3% to 5%.

 Finally please note that you will have all the indicators you need in our property pack covering the real estate market in Monterrey.